 If your EPDS score is 9-12 then know you are border-line.
 The herbal supplements of 5-HTP, Ginkgo Biloba or Siberian Ginseng could assist tremendously to improve things, along with a boost of Essential Amino Acids and general multi-vitamin.

-For mild depression, popular in Europe is St John’s Wart.
-[Note: Do not combine St John’s Wart with prescribed medications as its metabolic properties can cause detrimental drug-drug interactions, including deactivating the contraceptive pill.
-Also St John’s Wart, like pharmaceutical antidepressants, takes 2-6 weeks to become therapeutically beneficial.]
+For mild depression, a popular natural herb in Europe is St John’s Wort.
+[Note: Do not combine St John’s Wort with prescribed medications as its metabolic properties can cause detrimental drug-drug interactions, including deactivating the contraceptive pill.
+Also St John’s Wort, like pharmaceutical antidepressants, takes 2-6 weeks to become therapeutically beneficial.]